Dr. David Davis

 Best Practices for Assessment, The Arts of Language Podcast (audio)

-Ancient Philosophy: a Contemporary Introduction, Bryn Mawr Classical Review
+Ancient Philosophy: A Contemporary Introduction, Bryn Mawr Classical Review

 A Classic Is a Story that Might Save Us: Meditations on the Christian Gospel and Plato’s Story of Er, The City